EPIK — English Program in Korea

 Application Process→Required Documents

-Bachelor's degree (apostilled), criminal background check (apostilled), sealed transcripts, TEFL certificate (100+ hrs), passport photos, and medical exam.
+Bachelor's degree (apostilled), criminal background check (apostilled), sealed transcripts, TEFL certificate (100+ hrs), passport photos, and ink-signed letters of recommendation (final stage).
+Medical exam is completed after arrival in Korea.

 Document Downloads→EPIK FAQ